stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 You might also enjoy [7 steps to successfully implement OKRs]() and [5 reasons why #stratapp is the best strategy execution software app in the world right now](https://stratappsaas.com/blog/best-strategy-execution-software-app/ "best strategy execution software app").

-Not to mention these inspiring books and articles [here](https://stratappsaas.com/resources/ "recommended reading").
+Not to mention these [inspiring books and articles](https://stratappsaas.com/resources/ "resources").

 If you like this (admittedly somewhat blunt) blog article, please share it amigos.